Joseph J. Solomon Jr.

 Joseph J. Solomon Jr. (born 1983) is an American politician and Democratic member of the Rhode Island House of Representatives, representing the 22nd District since 2015.
 This district includes the city of Warwick, where he has lived for his entire life.
-He is the son of former Warwick, RI mayor Joseph J. Solomon Sr.
+He is the son of former Warwick mayor Joseph J. Solomon Sr.

 He is the chair of the House Corporations Committee and a member of the House Committee on Oversight, and the House Veterans' Affairs Committee.
 He is a member of the Rhode Island Bar Association and is a lawyer.

+He was a candidate for the Democratic Nomination for Attorney General of Rhode Island in 2026, losing to Kim Ahern in a four way primary.